| | |

 to his castle or manor and hung his shield and helmet on the wall.
 The colorful tournaments or jousting competitions of the

+middle ages helped greatly in the development of Heraldry.
 However, when jousting was no longer in fashion, the individual markings used by knights

 began to appear on the seals, in stone, on stained glass and on objects of value, all of which identified the owner.
 This

 was particularly important in an age when very few people could read or write.
+Yet arms are not exclusive to the fighting man.
+Most universities and colleges

 have their individual Coat of Arms or symbolic arrangement which heralds the school and its principles.
 Clubs, corporations,